 Customer Generation Eligibility and Pricing

-Customers approved to generate their own electricity are billed under different pricing policies, often called rate schedules (or tariffs).
-Use the chart below, to find your rate schedule or view all rate schedules.
+Idaho and Oregon customers approved to generate their own electricity are billed under different pricing policies, often called rate schedules (or tariffs).
+Use the chart below to find your current rate schedule and the corresponding rate schedule for customers with on-site generation systems.
+Your current rate schedule is listed on your bill.

 For inverter-based generation sources, the nameplate capacity is defined as the AC nameplate rating of the inverter.
 For non-inverter-based generation sources, the nameplate capacity is defined as the nameplate rating of the generation source (example: nameplate rating of the turbine).